BrunnerLivio/package-json-to-template/README.md

 # package-json-to-template

-Parses the package.json (dev-)dependency data and prints it in the given template
+Parses package.json data and prints it in the given template (HTML, LaTeX, etc.)

 ## Use Case

 - Websites
-- LaTeX Templates
+- LaTeX
 - Documentations
+- Continous Integration
 - etc.

 ## Usage